StreamingDataPlatform/code-hub/_posts/Demos/2023-04-18-observability-app-bundle.md

         clients:
         - default
         mapping:
-          default:
+  storageClassName: standard
 ```
 _Figure 2: User Master Yaml file Project Name_

-1. Data Sinks: The user can add outputs as data sinks which Telegraf can output data to.
+3. Data Sinks: The user can add outputs as data sinks which Telegraf can output data to.
 Default outputs are set to **influxDB**, and HTTP is used by the Pravega rest gateway.
 To add new outputs, see the Telegraf output plugins.
 at [https://docs.influxdata.com/telegraf/v1.14/plugins/plugin-list/](https://docs.influxdata.com/telegraf/v1.14/plugins/plugin-list/).

 ```